 If your customers love the product, continue to use it, and engage with the company, then they are officially deemed a loyalist.
 Turning them into an advocate requires them to recommend the product to their colleagues or participate in a referral program or spread the good word on social media.

-Nothing quite beats the recommendation from a customer to a potential customer.
+Nothing quite beats a recommendation from a customer to a potential customer.
 Nurturing and retaining your advocates need to remain a priority.

 A customer journey is a visual representation of the experience your customer has when interacting with your brand.
 They are useful because they allow you to get a sense of your customers’ motivations, forcing you to think about how your customers interact with your brand versus how you think they do.